They say…

 Overall this Top Tastings selection exhibits a bias towards very strong beers demanding contemplative sipping, but I also have an affection for low gravity beers, which in many ways are a more demanding test of the brewer’s art.
 Ray Welton, creator of this 2.8% beer, says it’s the hardest of all his range to brew as there’s “less to work with”.

-As a rugby player Roy longed for a ale weak enough to drink immediately after a match and developed Pridenjoy to fill that gap in 1997.
+As a rugby player Roy longed for a cask ale weak enough to drink immediately after a match and developed Pridenjoy to fill that gap in 1997.
 It’s proved consistently popular and was given wider exposure a few years back when Roger Protz chose to feature it in his book 300 Beers to Try before you Die, alongside an all-star cast of familiar world classics.
-I sampled it on at the Great British Beer Festival in 2009.
+I sampled it on cask at the in 2009.
 It’s also available bottle conditioned though for a beer at this strength I’d recommend you make sure your bottles are fresh.

 Pridenjoy will be off to a head start if the current campaign for the so-called “People’s Pint”, demanding the abolition of duty on beers of 2.8% or less, is successful.
 Such a move would inevitably prompt far more brewers to stretch their skills on low gravity beers and the results would be fascinating to taste.